labmus-ufrj/Animove/docs/docs/analysis/quantify-heatmap.md

 ## Input Binary Heatmap Image
 The binary heatmap image to be processed.
 Ideally, generated with [Binary Heatmap Image](../processing/heatmap-binary.md).

+!!!
+Note "Image Input"
+    This plugin also accepts the current open image as input.
+In that case, leave this field blank and ensure you have the image opened in Fiji **before** running the plugin.

 ## Display plots
 * **Bar Chart**: Simple chart to represent area percentage.
 ![Bar Chart image](img/output-qnt-bin.png){ width="400em" }